Santa Tell Me

-"Santa Tell Me" is a Christmas song recorded by American singer Ariana Grande.
-It was written by Grande, Ilya Salmanzadeh and Savan Kotecha.
-The song was released worldwide on November 24, 2014, via iTunes Store, and was included on the Japanese exclusive reissue of Grande's EP Christmas Kisses.
+"Santa Tell Me" is a Christmas song by American singer-songwriter Ariana Grande.
+It was released as a single by Republic Records on November 24, 2014, and was included on the Japanese exclusive reissue of Grande's first EP Christmas Kisses (2013), as well as a "naughty version" on Grande's second EP Christmas & Chill (2015).
+She and Savan Kotecha co-wrote the song with its producer Ilya Salmanzadeh.

-Commercially, "Santa Tell Me" reached the top 10 in Australia, Austria, Canada, Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Latvia, Lithuania, Netherlands, New Zealand, Norway, Portugal, Singapore, Slovakia, South Korea, Sweden and Switzerland, as well as the top 20 in Belgium, Croatia, Ireland, Italy, Malaysia, the Philippines and the United Kingdom.
-The song entered the US Billboard Hot 100 at number 65 and later peaked at number 12, as the song continues to become a modern-day classic.
-Additionally on Billboard Global 200 chart, "Santa Tell Me" peaked at number 5.
-The music video was directed by Chris Marrs Piliero and was released on Grande's official Vevo on December 12, 2014.
-The song received its first performance at the 2014 A Very Grammy Christmas concert in the Shrine Auditorium in Los Angeles on November 18, 2014.
+"Santa Tell Me" has become a modern Christmas standard, with a significant rise in popularity every Christmas season.
+It became the first holiday song released in the 21st century to reach the top five in the United States when it peaked at number five on the Billboard Hot 100 in 2024, ten years after being released.
+It has reached the top ten in numerous other countries worldwide, including Australia, Austria, Canada, Czech Republic, Denmark, Finland, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, Slovakia, South Korea, Sweden, Switzerland, and the United Kingdom, as well as the top 20 in Belgium, Croatia, Ireland, Malaysia and the Philippines.
+On the Billboard Global 200 chart, "Santa Tell Me" additionally peaked at number five.

+Chris Marrs Piliero directed the track's music video, which was released on Grande's official Vevo on December 12, 2014.
+She first performed the song at the 2014 A Very Grammy Christmas concert in the Shrine Auditorium in Los Angeles on November 18, 2014.

 Background

 Grande released her first Christmas EP titled Christmas Kisses on December 17, 2013.
-The extended play had a total of 4 songs, and included covers of classics, such as "Santa Baby" and Wham!'s "Last Christmas".
+The extended play contains four songs, and included covers of classics, such as "Santa Baby" and Wham!'s "Last Christmas".
 It also contained two original songs: "Love Is Everything" and "Snow in California".

-"Santa Tell Me" was first mentioned by Grande on Tuesday, October 28 in a livestream through Twitcam.
-In the livestream, she said that she didn't want to do a Christmas song at first, but she changed her mind.
+"Santa Tell Me" was first mentioned by Grande on October 28, 2014, in a livestream through Twitcam.
+In the livestream, she said that she did not want to do a Christmas song at first, but she changed her mind.
 Grande also announced that a music video would accompany "Santa Tell Me", and that this song was her favorite Christmas song out of all of the ones she had recorded so far.

 She officially announced the song and its title on her Twitter page on November 13, 2014, saying, "putting out a kewt Christmas song for u on nov 24th called Santa Tell Me! lil something for the holidays :) so excited #10DaysTilSantaTellMe."
 It was also released to US mainstream radio.